 Whether your organization conducts a new assessment or utilizes a [centralized risk register] for items that were previously identified, an assessment should ensure that the organization understands any legal, regulatory, or customer-based requirements that the security program must meet and the potential impact that these findings can have on the environment.

-Establish Roadmap Objectives
+Fine Tune Roadmap Objectives

-Objectives will vary between organizations, whether they include complying with industry-specific frameworks, meeting certification requirements, or meeting customer requirements.
+Goals will vary between organizations, whether they include complying with industry-specific frameworks, meeting certification requirements, or meeting customer requirements.

 This gives organizational stakeholders and decision-makers the opportunity to provide input and make any adjustments to the security program.